momensalama/frontend-take-home/client/README.md

 - The `10` parameter ensures base-10 (decimal) parsing
 - Now both sides of the comparison are numbers: `5943 !== 5943` → `false` (correct!)

-### 📊 Impact
+### Impact

 **Before Fix:**

-- Status filter: ❌ 0 results (always)
+- Status filter: 0 results (always)
-- Carrier filter: ❌ 0 results (always)
+- Carrier filter: 0 results (always)

 **After Fix:**

-- Status filter: ✅ Returns correct filtered results
+- Status filter: Returns correct filtered results
-- Carrier filter: ✅ Returns correct filtered results
+- Carrier filter: Returns correct filtered results
-- Combined filters: ✅ Works with AND logic as expected
+- Combined filters: Works with AND logic as expected

-### 🎓 Key Learnings

-1. **HTTP query parameters are always strings** - regardless of what the client sends
-2. **Strict comparison operators (`===`, `!==`) don't perform type coercion** - this is usually good, but requires awareness
-3. **Type safety is critical** - TypeScript on the client helped, but the server needed runtime validation
-4. **Always test the API directly** - using `curl` or Postman helps isolate frontend vs backend issues

-### 🔧 Why Fix on Server, Not Client?
+### Why Fix on Server, Not Client?

 The fix **must** be on the server because: